Click here for more info on our LGB/Q Health Services!

 What should I expect at my first visit if I’m interested in hormone therapy?

-- We utilize the informed consent model of care for hormone therapy — this means that all of your care will be provided at SHS by a medical provider who specializes in transgender healthcare.
-We may refer you to our in-house social worker or Counseling Services (CAPS) at your request, or for additional support and resources.
+- We utilize the informed consent model of care for hormone therapy — this means that all of your care will be provided by a medical professional who specializes in transgender healthcare.
+We may refer you to our counseling services at your request, or for additional support and resources.

 - Be prepared for your appointment to last at least 30-60 minutes.